The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 This is the Adamic function in al-Isra’: the human being stands between contested dignity and contested guardianship.
 Visible power, spectacle, collective momentum, and satanic agitation all try to claim the human being.
 But the surah insists that protection does not come from what the eye finds strongest.
 It comes from correct wakala: your Lord is enough as guardian.

-In al-Isra’, Adam is the first honoured but contested creature, whose safety depends on divine guardianship, not visible force.
+In al-Isra’, Adam (peace be upon him) is the first honoured but contested creature, whose safety depends on divine guardianship, not visible force.

 6. In al-Kahf (18): the warning against false guardians

-Al-Kahf does not narrate Adam.
-It extracts one Adamic law and places it at the exact structural point where the surah needs it.
+Al-Kahf does not unfold the whole Adam (peace be upon him) story.
+It extracts one Adamic law and places it at the structural point where the surah needs it.

 That law is guardianship.